vaishnavitnaik/Prompt-Injection-Attack-Detection/README.md

 | `/bankbot`        | `BankAssistant`  | Bank-related query assistant       |
 | `/admin`          | Protected route  | Redirects to `AdminDashboard` if logged in |

----

-## 📋 To Do

-- Integrate a secure backend with authentication
-- Add persistent session history
-- Add unit and integration tests
-- Enable `QueryInputHi` for Hindi LLM support

----

-## 🛠️ Dev Notes

-- Uses `file-saver` for CSV download
-- Prompt keywords like "delete", "transfer", etc. are obfuscated before backend submission
-- Handles malicious prompt injection attempts gracefully

----

-## 📧 Contact

-For any issues or suggestions, feel free to open an issue or contact [your-email@example.com].